howmanygrapes/cool-retro-term-themes/README.md

 # cool-retro-term-themes
-Just a couple themes for cool-retro-term
+Clean profile for cool-retro-term in green, pink, and white.

 Import the .json files via the gui.